Final Grade Appeal

 - Failure by the instructor to follow the evaluation profile, grade assignment, and operational details as stated in the course syllabus

-If you believe you have grounds for an appeal, refer to the procedures below.
+If you believe you have one or more grounds for a final grade appeal, refer to the procedures below.

 Before submitting your appeal